-Choosing the right electric guitar strings is essential to getting the right sound, but with so many options it can sometime be a little hard to find what you need.
-Luckily for you, we’ve compiled this electric guitar string buying guide!
+Choosing the right electric guitar strings plays an important role in getting the right sound, but with so many options it can sometime be a little hard to find what you need.
+That, however, is exactly why we’ve put together this guide.

-The first thing to consider when buying new strings is the gauges, or the thickness of the strings.
+The first thing to consider when buying new strings is the strings’ gauges, also known as the thickness of the strings.
 Strings gauges are measured in thousandths of an inch.
 Strings are normally named after the thickness of the first, or thinnest string in the set.
-If someone says that they use “10’s”, that means that in their set of strings, the first string is .010 inches thick.
+If someone says that they use “10s”, that means that in their set of strings, the first string is .010 inches thick.

 Electric guitar strings normally range from .008 – .013.
 Sometimes you will see strings that are thicker than .013, but that’s normally for a baritone guitar.
 Standard electric guitar strings are .009 or .010.
 Thinner string sets are easier to press down and strum, which makes them better suited for beginners.
 Heavier strings have a purer tone, and are more sustained.